mailchain/mailchain-legacy/internal/chains/ethereum/README.md

 <!-- /code_chunk_output -->

-Mailchain standardizes messaging in order for Ethereum DApps and Ethereum users to be able to communicate between one another [see Use Cases for examples of why communication is needed].
+Mailchain standardizes messaging in order for Ethereum DApps and Ethereum users to be able to communicate between one another [see Use Cases for examples of why communication is needed](https://github.com/mailchain/mailchain-specification/blob/master/mailchain_use_cases.md).

 The message lifecycle for Ethereum is outlined below: